galaxygrotesque/ReversiPlusPlus/README.md

 	![](img/install-steps-07.png)

-7. You’ll be taken to a new page with your site skin with a ```Skin was successfully created``` message.
+7. You’ll be taken to a new page with your site skin with a ```Skin was successfully created.``` message.

 	Scroll aaaaall the way down to the bottom where you’ll see these four options: